Friday, October 19, 2007

 Section 2: The name of the league shall be the, “Tuesday & Co.
 Football League,” or “TCFL.”

-Section 3: There shall be no more or less than eight league members.
-Eight shall be the number of the counting and the number of the counting shall be eight.
-Unto nine do not proceed, neither unto seven unless proceeding on to eight.
+Section 3: There shall be no more or less than 10 league members.
+Ten shall be the number of the counting and the number of the counting shall be ten.
+Unto twelve do not proceed, neither unto nine unless proceeding on to ten.
 Three is right out.

 Section 4: There shall be two conferences, equally dividing the league in half, thus dividing the people in twain.
 The Conferences shall be named Mason and Dixon, befitting the legacy and heritage of the league.

-The Mason Conference will be made up of the following, sovereign members:
+The Mason Conference will be made up of the following, sovereign Sons of The South:

-The Dixon Conference will be made up of the following, sovereign members:
+The Dixon Conference will be made up of the following, sovereign Northern Tribes:

-Junior T. Skelton, Who shall pick the Cotton
+Master Junior T. Skelton, Who Shall Pick The Cotton

-If there is a vacancy in league ownership, the Executive Power shall activate the Ninth Member as owner of the untenanted franchise.
-The Ninth Member is nominated by the active membership composite for simple majority approval.
-The Ninth member shall be known as “Mamie.”
+If there is a vacancy in league ownership, the Executive Power shall activate the Eleventh Member as owner of the untenanted franchise.
+The Eleventh Member is nominated by the active membership composite for simple majority approval.
+The Eleventh member shall be known as “Mamie” and is a non-voting member unless activated as an owner.

-Each franchise will play each division rival three times, for a total of nine division games and four cross-conference games, totaling 13 regular season games.
+Every franchise will play each division rival two times, for a total of eight division games and five cross-conference games, totaling 13 regular season games.
 The winners of the regular season division championships will have earned a bye in week 14 of the season.

 Section 6: All legislative Powers herein granted shall be given to the sovereign members to make necessary decisions regarding league business.
 This body of membership has been chosen amongst the worthy members of the Tuesday & Co. family.